 A. Formal Hearing

-- A quorum of the Honor Council shall consist of 50% of the total number of voting members rounded down to the nearest whole number, plus one, not including the Co-chairpersons, Prosecutor, and Investigator.
-No Honor Council hearing may proceed without a quorum, the chairperson, and the prosecutor present.
+• A quorum of the Honor Council shall consist of 50% of the total number of voting members rounded down to the nearest whole number, plus one, not including the Co-chairpersons, Prosecutor, and Advocate.
+No Honor Council hearing may proceed without a quorum, the Chairperson, prosecutor, and the advocate present.
 Alternate members will not count towards quorum unless they are standing in for a voting member of their class.

-- After a period of ten (10) days, the audio recording will be destroyed by the Dean of Student Affairs.
-The co-chairperson of the Honor Council is responsible for ensuring the deletion of audio recordings at the appropriate time.
+o After a period of ten (10) days, the audio recording will be destroyed by the Dean of Student Affairs.
+The Co-chairperson of the Honor Council is responsible for ensuring the deletion of audio recordings at the appropriate time.